juhasev/sample-ninja-help/edit-project-basic-settings.md

 ### Project name
 This can be any name (any Alpha Numeric or Special characters between 5 and 150 characters long).
 This is internal name and never disclosed to the participants.

+### Project mode
+Normal projects use **Auto sampling mode** however if you need to do a recontact i.e. there was a survey skip logic error use the **re-contact** mode.
+In the re-contact mode you can paste in a list of panelist identifiers up to 1000 identifiers.

+> In the re-contact mode the panel business rules are bypassed and the invitations are send out immediately.

 ### Project status
 This controls project fielding status.